Getting Creative with Pots and Planters

 Terrarium and tray planters let you get creative by using plants and natural materials like stone and wood to create a mini-landscape that evokes fond memories.

-If you have an endless list of areas to use planters, the types of plants you can use in them are even more endless.
+If you have an endless list of areas to use pots and planters, the types of plants you can use in them are even more endless.

 Of course, there are the standard annual and perennial varieties that capture the interest of any gardening aficionado.
 But you’re not limited to standard fare.